Author: Zenoll | Apollo.io Certified Partner

 A Simpler Model: Focus on Sourced Pipeline

 It's time to kill the MQL.
 Instead, there should be only one top-of-funnel metric that both marketing and sales are measured on: Pipeline Sourced.
+This single change forces alignment and accountability, ensuring everyone is focused on the same commercial outcome.

 The Takeaway: Shift to a Revenue Operations Mindset